Hi - and welcome to this simple webpage from the shack of

 operational on HF, 6m*, 4m, 2m and 70cm, hi hi. (* I've got a problem with 6m

 Not perhaps your archetypical Amateur Radio enthusiast, as I am a also a professionally qualified, Chartered Engineer.
-I specialise in Radio Communications, Radar and Navigational Aids in Air, Land or Sea environments, but mostly in Air Traffic Control systems.
-I've been licenced since 1988 and to be honest, I am still learning all sorts of things about this wonderful hobby of ours and I just love playing about with radios, aerials (or antennas if you prefer) and feeders on an experimental basis.
+I specialise in Radio Communications, Radar and Navigational Aids in Air, Land or Sea environments.
+I've been licenced since 1988 and to be honest, I am still learning all sorts of things about this wonderful hobby of ours and I just love playing about with radios and aerials (or antennas if you prefer) on an experimental basis.

-I am an active member of RAYNET, the Radio Amateur Emergency Network, and currently belong to both the HF group and the National Group and of course the local Pembrokeshire Group.
+I am an active member of RAYNET, the Radio Amateur Emergency Network, and currently belong to both the HF group and the National Group.

-Having recently relocated to Wales (a delightful country to the West of Engand), I am required to alter my previous 'English' callsign by adding a second letter "W" to the "G" prefix (this is called a Regional Secondary Locator or RSL).
-This second prefix letter indicates that my main station is located in Wales.
+Having just relocated to Wales (a delightful country to the West of Engand), I am required to alter my previous callsign by adding a second letter "W" to the "G" prefix (this is called a Regional Secondary Locator).
+This second letter indicates that my main station is located in Wales.

 On a slightly historical note, I started off with a borrowed Yaesu FT-101 HF rig from the Southampton Amateur Radio Club in 1988 and made a very simple home-brew multi-band trap dipole which, when strung down our 120 foot long garden of the time, worked fairly well on three of my favorite bands, 15m, 20m and 40m.
 I also slung up a quarter-wave zepp between a couple of trees with a half-decent counterpoise for 80m and top band that worked quite well on 80m, but not so well on 160m.